psathyrella/partis/manual.md

 The output csv file headers are listed in the table below, and you can view a colored ascii representation of the clusters with the `view-partitions` action.
 We write one line for the most likely partition (with the lowest logprob), as well as a number of lines for the surrounding less-likely partitions (set with `--n-partitions-to-write`)
+An example of how to parse this output csv (say, if you want to further process the results) is in `bin/example-output-processing.py`.

 |   column header  |  description
 |------------------|----------------------------------------------------------------------------